 25. Pay attention to word count and other guidelines.
 Short stories are generally between 500 and 7,500 words long, with the most popular length around 2,500 to 4,000 words.
 If you want to submit your short story to a website, magazine or contest, be sure to read their guidelines as to length, genre, language, etc. Also, for your own protection, do read the fine print to avoid giving away all rights to your story.

 For some great insights on creating a compelling short story, see James Scott Bell's post here on TKZ, How to Write a Short Story.
+And check out Anne R. Allen's great posts on the subject, such as "Why You Should be Writing Short Fiction."
 Also, if you're fairly new at writing short stories and would like more guidance, see my recent post, Some Quick, Basic Tips for Writing a Riveting Short Story.
 (Click on the titles.)

 Do you have any suggestions to add to this list?